 Instructions

-• Trim the leeks: Slice off the dark green tops of the leeks, leaving the white and light green parts.
-Trim the stringy roots but keep the root end intact so the leeks don't fall apart when sliced.
-Peel off the outermost layer.
-Cut the leeks in half from the root to the top lengthwise.
+• Trim the leeks: Slice off the dark green tops of the leeks.
+Trim the stringy bottommost root, but keep most of the root intact so the leeks don't fall apart.
+Peel off the outermost layer, then cut the leeks in half lengthwise.

 • Clean the leeks: Fill a large bowl with cold water and add the leeks.
-Swish around liberally to remove the grit and dirt from their layers.
-Empty the water and replace it with more fresh water.
-Leave the leeks in the water for a few minutes to loosen up any remaining dirt while you prep the herbs.
-Then drain and place on a clean kitchen towel and allow them to dry completely.
-If the leeks are really long, you can cut them one more time across so you have 4 sections instead of two to make them fit into the pan better.
+Swish around liberally to remove the grit and dirt, then drain and replace with fresh water.
+Let sit for a few minutes to loosen up any remaining dirt.
+Drain and place on a clean kitchen towel to dry completely.
+If the leeks are too long to fit in your pan, cut them one more time across, giving you 4 sections per leek.

-• Sauté the leeks: Season the cut side of the leeks with the sugar, 1/2 teaspoon salt and 1/4 teaspoon pepper.
-Place a large and deep 12-inch non-stick pan over medium heat–one with a lid that’s large enough to fit all of the leeks.
-When the pan is hot, add three tablespoons of the olive oil.
+• Sear the leeks: Season the cut side of the leeks with the sugar, 1/2 teaspoon salt and 1/4 teaspoon pepper.
+Heat 3 tablespoons of the olive oil in a large and deep non-stick pan over medium heat–one with a lid that’s large enough to fit all of the leeks.
 When the oil is hot, add the leeks in a single layer with their cut side down.
 Arrange the slices of lemon around them.
-Continue cooking the leeks for about 5 minutes, or until they become golden brown and caramelized.
-Halfway through, turn the lemons on their other side.
-Depending on the heat and the kind of skillet you are using you may need a minute or so more to get the caramelization.
+Cook until the leeks’ cut side is golden and caramelized, about 5 to 6 minutes.
+Flip the lemons half way through so they caramelize all over.

 • Braise the leeks: To the pan, add the wine, vegetable broth, and fresh thyme.
 Season everything with a pinch of salt and pepper.
-Reduce the heat to low.
+Bring to a simmer, then reduce the heat to low.
 Cover the pan with a lid, and simmer for about 15 minutes, carefully flipping the leeks half way through.
 Pierce the white part of the leeks with a knife to check if they are done (the knife should not encounter any resistance).
 If they need a little longer time braising or if your liquid has evaporated, add some more warm vegetable broth or water.

-• Reduce the sauce: Remove the leeks from the pan and place them on a serving platter that can hold them all on one level with the cut-side facing up.
+• Reduce the sauce: Remove the leeks from the pan and place them on a serving platter with the cut-side facing up.
 Scatter the lemon slices around them.
-Cover with foil to keep them warm.
+Cover with foil to keep warm.
 Simmer the remaining liquid in the pan for a few minutes, until it is thickened.
 Stir in the remaining 1 tablespoon olive oil, lemon juice and chives.

 Notes

-• Leftover leeks can be stored in an airtight container in the refrigerator for up to five days.
+• Storage: Keep in an airtight container in the refrigerator for up to five days.
+Serve at room temperature, or reheat gently over low.

 Nutrition